Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path results for sDE

-Theorem~\ref{Theo sufficient for sDE} is, in a sense, our main result on path-by-path uniqueness, although assumption~\eqref{main condition for sDE} is not explicit in terms of $b$.
-Roughly speaking, this condition is true when we have a uniform bound (in some probabilistic sense) for $\Vert \nabla\widetilde{v}_{\epsilon_{n}}^\omega \Vert_{0,B_R}$.
-It introduces a new approach to the very difficult question of path-by-path uniqueness, which may be easily generalized to sDEs in infinite dimensions, for instance (this will be treated in separate works).
+Theorem~\ref{Theo sufficient for sDE} is, in a sense, our main result on path-by-path uniqueness, although assumption~\eqref{main condition for sDE} is not explicit in terms of~$b$.
+Roughly speaking, this condition is true when we have a uniform bound (in some probabilistic sense) for $\Vert \nabla\widetilde{v}_{\eps_{n}}^\omega \Vert_{0,B_R}$.
+It introduces a new approach to the very difficult question of path-by-path uniqueness, which may be easily generalized, for instance, to sDEs in infinite dimensions (which will be treated in separate works).
 A simple consequence is:

-\begin{corollary} Let $( b_{\epsilon}) _{\epsilon\in( 0,1) }$ be a family in $C_{c}^{\infty}( [0,T] \times\mathbb{R}^{d};\mathbb{R}^{d})$ which converges uniformly to $b$ on compact sets $[0,T] \times B_{R}$, for every $R>0$.
+\begin{corollary} Let $(b_{\eps})_{\eps\in(0,1)}$ be a family in $C_{c}^{\infty}([0,T] \times\mathbb{R}^{d})$ which converges uniformly to~$b$ on compact sets $[0,T] \times B_{R}$, for every $R>0$.
 Assume that, for every $t_{f}\in [0,T] $, $R>0$ and $v_{0}\in C_{c}^{\infty}(\mathbb{R}^{d})$, we have